PrecisionCUA: Iterative Visual Refinement for Pixel-Precise Cursor Grounding in Code Editors: Experiments

-Our all-turns API harness operates on JSONL samples containing an image path, a natural-language instruction, and ground-truth bounding boxes in normalized $[0,1000]$ coordinates, which are rescaled to pixel space at runtime via image-specific width/height ratios.
-At turn 1, the system prompt (parameterized by image dimensions) and user instruction are sent to one of three provider backends (Azure OpenAI GPT, Foundry Claude, or OpenAI-compatible Qwen); responses are parsed using a coordinate regex and the final coordinate pair in the output is treated as the model decision.
-For turn $t>1$, if the previous prediction misses the target region, the harness draws a red cross marker at the predicted pixel location on a clean copy of the original screenshot, appends the prior assistant prediction to the dialogue history, and injects a structured spatial feedback template with the previous $(x,y)$ before re-querying the model.
-The per-turn loop uses early stopping on first hit, records parse failures and both point-to-box and point-to-center distances, and supports degenerate/point-like targets through a tolerance-based hit rule.
-Aggregation follows cumulative multi-turn semantics: a correct prediction at turn $T$ is carried forward as correct for turns $T{+}1\ldots N$, yielding ``accuracy by turn'' as success within at most $T$ attempts, while never-correct samples propagate final-turn miss distances for consistent cross-turn reporting; we additionally report any-turn hit rate and correction rate (initial miss corrected in later turns).
-We run our approach on a single NVIDIA A100.
+\textbf{Inference harness.} The all-turns harness consumes JSONL samples containing an image path, a natural-language instruction, and a ground-truth bounding box in normalized $[0,1000]$ coordinates, which are rescaled to pixel space at runtime via image-specific width/height ratios.
+At turn 1, the system prompt (parameterized by image dimensions) and user instruction are sent to the model backend (Foundry Claude, GPT-5.4-Pro, or an OpenAI-compatible Qwen endpoint); responses are parsed with a coordinate regex, and the final coordinate pair in the output is taken as the model's decision.
+For $t>1$, if the previous prediction missed, the harness draws the red cross marker on a clean copy of the original screenshot, appends the prior assistant turn to the dialogue history, and injects the spatial-feedback template before re-querying.
+The loop uses early stopping on first hit and records parse failures alongside both point-to-bounding-box and point-to-center distances; degenerate point-like targets are handled via a tolerance-based hit rule.
+Aggregation follows cumulative multi-turn semantics: a hit at turn $T$ is carried forward as a hit for turns $T{+}1\ldots N$, so reported ``accuracy at turn $T$'' is success within at most $T$ attempts.
+Unresolved samples propagate their final-turn miss distance for consistent cross-turn distance reporting.
+Open-weight inference (Qwen-3.5-9B) and GTA1 finetuning each use a single node of $8\times$ NVIDIA A100 GPUs, while closed-source models (Claude Opus 4.7, GPT-5.4) are accessed through their respective hosted APIs.